Thursday, 31 October 2013

 The idea never got off the ground 'til around six years later, by which time the insect-hero had metamorphosed into The FLY, drawn by Jack from Simon's original Spiderman script, and published by MLJ/ARCHIE COMICS in 1959.

 Now, here's where it gets interesting.
-Steve Ditko recalls seeing Jack's first few pages of 'Spider-Man' and noticing that they bore an amazing resemblance (plot-wise) to The Fly.
+Steve Ditko recalls seeing Jack's first few pages of 'Spider-Man' and noticing they bore an amazing resemblance (plot-wise) to The Fly.
 He informed Stan of the fact, who jettisoned JK's version and reworked the concept, which he then had Steve draw.
 For years now, fans have dreamt of seeing Kirby's rejected Spidey pages so they could compare them to Ditko's, but so far, they remain undiscovered.

 Or do they?